NervanaSystems/ngraph-python/doc/source/transformer_implementation.rst

 Transformer implementation
 **************************

-This document gives an overview of how the base transformer and computation is implemented, using the CPU and GPU transformers as examples.
+This section gives an overview of how the base transformer and computation is implemented, using the CPU and GPU transformers as examples.

 Transformer creation
 ====================